ihavethatonvinyl/blog/content/liner-notes/406-a-house-haunted-with-music.md

 But home was fleeting because we couldn’t keep up with the mortgage.
 Not with only one of us working; not with my sister trying to keep up as a single mother.
 She moved to Rhode Island with my nephew.
 My father sold the house, and we agreed to move to my grandmother’s basement, a place I had spent so many years trying to escape.
 406 was no more.

-We would last three years in the basement before we bought the house.
+We would last three years in the basement before we just bought the house.
 We lasted four more years in the house where I could not be myself before, at his insistence, we divorced.
 He had gotten sober.
 He didn’t need me anymore.
 I was devastated, but the breakup turned out to be the actual break in life that I needed.
 I learned how to be myself after he left.
 I expanded my record collection and turned up the volume on the National.
 I was finally home, far removed from 406 and the stranglehold that house had on me.

 \*\*\*\*